jlguenego/node-expose-sspi/README.md

 The module [debug](https://github.com/visionmedia/debug) is used for printing some debug info.

+## Hardware architecture

+Both ia32 and x64 are compiled.
+At the `postinstall` stage, the `api.node` file matching the computer architecture is copied into the `/lib/api.node` location.

 ## TODO

 Any idea of new features ?
 Please tell me and raise an issue. :blush: